carloscj6/WpDroid/README.md

 # WpDroid
 Wordpress to android using wordpress API
 # Headline
-Android app using wordpress api.
+Android app using Wordpress api.
-Typically works on any wordpress site.
+Typically works on any Wordpress site with few or no tweaks.
 ## Status
 Still under construction

 License